 - Take advantage of capital allowances and the Annual Investment Allowance available on equipment purchases.
-The Annual Investment Allowance was now stands at £500,000.
+The AIA stands at £500,000.
 This is fall to £200,000 in January 2016 where it will be held.

 - If possible, reinvest the proceeds of any asset sale and use ‘rollover relief’ to reduce capital gains.